Method creation#

 Model: Cisco 3850

-awaits an instance of Switch
+In info function, sw_obj awaits an instance of Switch class.

 Most likely, there is nothing new about this example, because in the same way